danielriveroc/DoMEv1/README.md

 # How to use DoME

-To use DoME, the following files are necessary:

 The easiest way to wun DoME is by calling the function dome.
 Here is an example of use, I guess it is easy to understand:

 dome(inputs, targets;